VitBenton88/bamazon/README.md

 Below the graph you will receive your first prompt, which asks for the numeric **Product ID** of the item you would like to purchase ...

+*This prompt contains validation; only correct product IDs will be accepted!*

 ![Product ID Prompt](/images/idPrompt.jpg?raw=true "Product ID Prompt")

 After entering a product ID, you will be asked to enter a quantity ...

+*This prompt contains validation; only numeric values will be accepted!*

 ![Quantity Prompt](/images/quantPrompt.jpg?raw=true "Quantity Prompt")